RITES OF PASSAGE FOR A MODEL RAILWAY - 15: Special Purpose Vehicles

+The manufacturers raise the stakes all the time in introducing new prototypes and re-introducing some that have been neglected.
 I shall restrict myself here in the narrative to 4mm or 1:76 scale, British outline, but I won't exclude 2mm/7mm from the picture gallery for off-the-shelf models.
 The bigger range is in kits, as much for 2mm as for 7mm.
 There is also 2mm/7mm Finescale.
 (Let's see what I can find for you to look at).

 As you will see from my RMweb Gallery (and those of others) and these Hub pages, there is a wide range of boxed 4mm or 'OO' Gauge, and an even wider range of kits to augment your wagon fleet.
 No one manufacturer can hope - nor do they aim - to produce scale versions of every type of wagon ever seen on Britain's railways.
 Kit manufacturers take up the 'slack'.